lupyuen/lupyuen.github.io/src/de.md

 -   [__"Programming the Allwinner A64 Display Engine"__](https://lupyuen.github.io/articles/de#appendix-programming-the-allwinner-a64-display-engine)

-This is extremely helpful when we create the NuttX Display Driver for PinePhone...
+This is very helpful when we create the NuttX Display Driver for PinePhone...

 ![Testing the NuttX Display Driver for PinePhone](https://lupyuen.github.io/images/dsi2-title.jpg)